trinodb/trino/core/docker/README.md

 ## Configuration

-Configuration is expected to be mounted to either  to `/etc/trino` or `/usr/lib/trino/etc` (the latter takes precedence).
-If neither of these exists then the default single node configuration will be used.
+Configuration is expected to be mounted `/etc/trino`.
+If it is not mounted then the default single node configuration will be used.

 ### Specific Config Options